Born in New York, on November 26, to Russian parents who emigrated after the Revolution.

 1944 & 1945

 Two major tours with the Little Orchestra conducted by Adolf Busch.
-First record (Bach’s Concerto in D minor BWV 1052).
+First record (Bach, Concerto in D minor BWV 1052).

 First recital at Carnegie Hall.

-Rodzinski, music director of the New York Philharmonic, suggests his major colleagues (Koussevitsky, Monteux, Szell, Mitropoulos, Dorati) to invite him.
-Gives many community concerts while touring the United States.
+Rodzinski, music director of the New York Philharmonic, suggests his major colleagues (Koussevitsky, Monteux, Szell, Mitropoulos, Dorati) to invite Istomin.
+Many Community Concerts throughout the United States.

 Two recitals at Carnegie Hall, in February and December.
 Long stay in France and Italy, for his own pleasure, without giving any concerts.